oracle/graal/substratevm/DEBUGINFO.md

 for JDK runtime sources.
 It also uses entries in the classpath to suggest locations for GraalVM source files and application source files (see below for precise details of the scheme used to identify source locations).
-However, source layouts do vary and it may no tbe possible to find all sources.
+However, source layouts do vary and it may not be possible to find all sources.
 Hence, users can specify the location of source files explicitly on the command line using option
 DebugInfoSourceSearchPath: